When do molecular polaritons behave like optical filters?: Examples of polaritonic effects interpretable as optical filtering

-A common misunderstanding is that time-domain Rabi oscillations, which give rise to the frequency-domain Rabi splitting in the linear polaritonic response, imply the existence of nonlinear optical processes.
-Here, we show that these oscillations can be reproduced in the linear regime simply via constructive and destructive interference between excited state amplitudes promoted by a filtered pulse at different times (Fig.\ \ref{fig:rabi oscillations}).
-In other words, the bare molecules are illuminated with light at the two frequencies resonant with the upper and lower polaritons, giving rise to beating of the cavity transmission intensity at the Rabi frequency, which decays as light is lost to molecular absorption and cavity leakage.
-This phenomenon is well-known in the field of ultrafast spectroscopy as linear wavepacket interferometry~\cite{scherer1991fluorescence,tannor2007introduction}; in fact, nonlinear wavepacket interferometry has been suggested as an alternative to provide real ``pump-dump'' control and detection of molecular dynamics beyond the FC region~\cite{BrumerShapiro,TannorRice}.
-It is important to clarify that using an optically filtered source in the linear regime to excite the bare molecules will not reproduce the ultrafast polariton dynamics unless the resulting light is coherent and has the same frequency-dependent phase as $D^{(R)}(\omega)$~\cite{Brumer}.
-If the control pulse is defined so that only its frequency \textit{intensity} profile $|E(\omega)|^{2}$ agrees with transmission spectrum $T(\omega)$, the transient dynamics for both free-space and intracavity molecules may be different to that under strong coupling before the steady-state is reached.
+These results contradict the common misconception that collective strong light-matter coupling, evidenced by time-domain Rabi oscillations or a frequency-domain Rabi splitting in the linear polaritonic response, entails a local hybridization of light and matter that fundamentally alters the structure at the single-molecule level, a phenomenon that requires \textit{ab-initio} quantum mechanical treatments for its description \cite{Ruggenthaler2023understanding,Sidler2024unraveling,Horak2025analytic}.
+Here we show that the molecular dynamics under collective strong light-matter coupling and upon broadband excitation can be reproduced outside of a cavity via constructive and destructive interference between excited state amplitudes promoted at different times by a filtered pulse whose field is enhanced by a factor equal to the cavity quality factor, (Fig.\ \ref{fig:rabi oscillations}).
+In other words, the bare molecules are illuminated with light at the two frequencies resonant with the upper and lower polaritons, giving rise to beating of the transmitted intensity at the Rabi frequency, which decays as light is lost to molecular absorption and cavity leakage.
+This phenomenon is referred to as linear wavepacket interferometry in the field of ultrafast spectroscopy~\cite{scherer1991fluorescence,tannor2007introduction}.
+Building upon this concept, nonlinear wavepacket interferometry has been proposed as a means to achieve genuine ``pump-dump'' control and detection of molecular dynamics outside the FC region~\cite{BrumerShapiro,TannorRice}.
+It is important to clarify that the ultrafast polaritonic dynamics will only be reproduced by bare molecules excited outside of cavity if the optically filtered source is coherent and has a frequency-dependent phase that matches the one for $D^{(R)}(\omega)$~\cite{Brumer}.
+In the scenario where the optically filtered pulse matches the polariton transmission spectrum only in intensity profile, the mismatch in phase information can cause the transient dynamics for the molecules outside of cavity to differ from the dynamics under strong coupling before both systems reach the same steady-state.
 Similar considerations have been discussed in the context of one-photon phase control experiments.~\cite{Brumer2010conditions,Arango2013onephoton}.
-Importantly, if the steady-state is not reached before $1/N$ corrections start to matter (e.g., decay from the dark states back to the polaritons), the dynamics under strong coupling and the dynamics with a filtered pulse \textit{may never be the same} (see Sec. \ref{sec:cute}).
+Importantly, if the $1/N$ effects (\textit{e.g.}, dark-state-to-polariton relaxation) become significant before the systems reach stead-state, the dynamics under strong coupling versus under linear excitation via a filtered pulse \textit{will not be the same} (see Sec. \ref{sec:cute}).
+Finally, it could be argued that polaritons can facilitate one-photon phase control without the need of external pulse shapers.
+However, current state-of-the-art technologies routinely achieve resolutions of the order of 0.001 nm~\cite{Weiner2011ultrafast}, much higher than those of typical molecular polaritons (commonly in the order of tens of nanometers at room temperature in the condensed phase).
+Nonetheless, overcoming the resolution limitations could be a new research direction in the molecular polaritons field.